Rent arrears

 - StepChange Debt Charity for free online debt advice

-- Citizens Advice may have a debt specialist in your local centre
+- Citizens Advice may have a debt specialist at your local office

 - Debt Advice Foundation for practical advice on managing debt